himanshusinghbisht/Basic-calculator-for-Linux-systems/README.md

 "calculla" is very easy to use in bash scripts .

-this project will also help those students who want to understand functionanility of interpreters.
+this project will also help those students who want to understand functionality of interpreters.

 #How to use calculla?